Tiwari666/GenerativeAI_LLMs/README.md

 # The goal of Generative AI is to minimize the loss function, the statistical difference between the model’s outputs and the data it was trained on.

-# Four Broad Categories of Generative AI
+# Some Broad Categories of Generative AI
 # 1) Generative Adversarial Networks (GANs)-- based on neural networks architecture--: consist of two neural networks: a generator and a discriminator.

 Generator: The generator neural network takes random noise or a latent vector as input and generates data samples (e.g., images) that are intended to resemble samples from the real data distribution.
 It learns to map points from a latent space to the data space.